waqasbhatti/astrobase/README.md

 - **[plotbase](astrobase/plotbase.py)**: functions to plot light curves, phased light curves, periodograms, and download Digitized Sky Survey cutouts from the NASA SkyView service.

-- **[texthatlc](astrobase/texthatlc.py)**: contains a function to read some original HAT text light curves (.epdlc, .tfalc).
-These are produced by the HAT pipeline, are most useful for internal HAT work, and may not contain all measurements from overlapping observations or any object metadata.
-Using the public HAT data server light curves (-hatlc.sqlite.gz, -hatlc.csv.gz) and reading these using **[hatlc](astrobase/hatlc.py)** is recommended instead.

 - **[timeutils](astrobase/timeutils.py)**: functions for converting from
   Julian dates to Baryocentric Julian dates, and precessing coordinates between